alexk99/the_router/quagga_bgp.md

 # Dynamic routing.
 Integration with Quagga or FRR.

-Integration with Quagga is built on using Kernel network interfaces (KNI) on the DPDK side and <a href="http://www.nongnu.org/quagga/docs/docs-multi/zebra-FIB-push-interface.html">zebra FIB push interface</a> on the quagga's side.
+Integration with Quagga/FRR is built on using Kernel network interfaces (KNI) on the DPDK side and <a href="http://www.nongnu.org/quagga/docs/docs-multi/zebra-FIB-push-interface.html">zebra FIB push interface</a> on the quagga's side.